likicv/usysml-test-cases/test_cases.md

 In the KerML nomenclature the element names ('Vehicle', 'Wheel' 'vehicle', and 'w') are `humanId`.
 Per KerML 7.2.2.1:

-> "However, one of the aliasIds, the humanId, may be entered by the modeler.
+> "one of the aliasIds, the humanId, may be entered by the modeler.
 > If given, the humanId for an Element has the lexical form of a name.
 > However, an Element may be given different names relative to different
 > Namespaces (see 7.2.4), while the humanId for an Element is the same